medplum/medplum/packages/docs/docs/fhir-datastore/profiles.md

 :::note Semantic Versioning in Profiles

 When updating FHIR profiles, you should use semantic versioning to assign values to your versions.
-This means the first number represents major changes, the second number represents minor changes, and the third number represents patches.
 In the above example, requiring a phone number is a breaking change as it may cause some resources to fail validation.
-Any breaking changes should be considered major changes.
-For more details, see the [Semver docs](https://semver.org/).
+Any backwards-incompatible changes should be considered major changes.

 :::